 Then 2011 happened.
 This was the first time in my life that I felt a pop in my lower back.
 I went to pick up my daughter, who was 5 years old at the time and I felt something I had never felt before with all of my back problems.

 This time I thought I had the answer, hop on the inversion table and I should be good to go.
 Well, that didn’t exactly work out as I had hoped, and I tried to invert at too steep of an angle.
-I had never really been taught how to use an inversion table properly, so I ended up doing more damage than good.
+I had never really been taught the right way to use an inversion table, so I ended up doing more damage than good.

 Inversion tables are very helpful for me with my back problems, but now I understand how to use one the right way.